Skip to main content

 Ladurée

 Georgetown is loaded with beloved lunch spots.
-If you’re looking for a quick, casual bite, hit up the homegrown chain sweetgreen's two-story flagship location on Wisconsin Avenue for healthy-yet-delicious salads, Good Stuff Eatery (owned by Top Chef star Spike Mendelsohn) for decadent burgers and milkshakes, Stachowski’s for out-of-the-box butcher sandwiches or Chaia for plant-based tacos.
+If you’re looking for a quick bite, hit up Shouk for wildly delicious plant-based fare, Good Stuff Eatery (owned by Top Chef star Spike Mendelsohn) for decadent burgers and milkshakes, Stachowski’s for out-of-the-box butcher sandwiches or Chaia for plant-based tacos.
 There's also Mason's Famous Lobster Rolls, renowned for their authentic take on the classic New England dish.
-Don’t forget to swing by Olivia Macaron or Ladurée afterwards for a sweet treat that’s totally Instagram-worthy.